 Inactive: Abandoned

-The table below lists the entities tracked by InfluenceMap which have publicly engaged with the policy.
-InfluenceMap tracks around 300 companies and 150 industry associations globally.
-Each entity links back to the entities’ full InfluenceMap profile, where the evidence of its engagement can be found.
+The table below lists the entities found to be most engaged with the policy.
+InfluenceMap tracks over 500 companies and 250 industry associations globally.
+Each entity name links to its full InfluenceMap profile, where the evidence of its engagement can be found.